shrinerb/shrine-memory/README.md

 Provides in-memory storage for Shrine.

-This storage generally shouldn't be used in real applications, but it is handy for testing.
+This storage shouldn't be used in production, but it is handy to use in tests.

 ## Installation